Notifications

 Toasts

 The purpose of toasts is to inform users, but without requiring action from users.
-Toasts appear as an overlay at the top right corner of the screen.
+Toasts appear as an overlay at the bottom of the screen.

 Key features of toasts